 User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 x transfer, communicate or pass on, material, remarks, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 x criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X pornography х promotion of any kind of discrimination х threatening behaviour, including promotion of physical violence or mental harm х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute x Promotion of extremism or terrorism x Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute x Activities that might be classed as cybercrime under the Computer Misuse Act: Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) X Using academy system ns to run a private business x ations, websites or other mechanisms that other safeguards employed by the x Infringing copyright х ng confidential or proprietary information al information, databases, computer / and passwords) х
+Contrary to The Protection of Children Act 1978 х transfer, communicate or pass on, material, remarks, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 x criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х pornography x promotion of any kind of discrimination x threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute х Promotion of extremism or terrorism x

+offensive to integrity of nformation which may be colleagues or breaches the the ethos of the academy or academy into disrepute х

+crime under Grime nat might be classed as cyber- er the Computer Misuse Act: dining unauthorised access to works, data and files, through computers/devices eating or propagating computer other harmful files evealing or publicising all or proprietary information ial / personal information, computer / network access passwords) sable/Impair/Disrupt network ty through the use of /devices sing penetration testing (without relevant permission) x

+Using academy systems to run a p rivate business х

+Using systems, applications, webs bypass the filtering or other safeg academy х

+Infringing copyright х

+Revealing or publicising confident (eg financial / personal information network access codes and passwo n, databases, computer / х

-Creating or propagating computer viruses or other harmful files x
+Creating or propagating computer viruses or other harmful files X

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) x
+Unfair usage (downloading / uploa others in their use of the internet) Х

-On-line gaming (educational)
+On-line gaming (educational) х

-On-linegaming (non educational)
+On-line gaming (non educational) x

-On-line gambling
+On-line gambling х

-On-line shopping / commerce
+On-line shopping / commerce x

-Filesharing
+File sharing x

-Use of social media
+Use of social media х

-Use of messaging apps
+Use of messaging apps х

-Use of video broadcasting eg Youtube
+Use of video broadcasting eg Yout ube x